HagaiHen/rag-service/README.md

 	•	file: (upload your .pdf or .csv) <br>

 2. Chat with your data <br>
         •       POST /chat <br>
         •       Query Params: <br>
         •       user_input: "What is this document about?" <br>
+        •       session_id: "my-session-id" <br>
+        •       user_id: "my-user"

+3. Retrieve chat history <br>
+        •       GET /history <br>
+        •       Query Params: <br>
+        •       user_id: "my-user" <br>
-	•	session_id: "my-session-id"
+        •       session_id: "my-session-id" (optional)

-Memory is session-based and persists only while the server runs.
+        <br>Omit the session_id to retrieve history for all sessions of the user.

+Chat history is cached in memory and also stored in MongoDB per user and session. \
+If the service restarts or the cache is empty, history is loaded from the database.
+Cached sessions are automatically removed after 15 minutes of inactivity.

 ---